 How to Plan Your Hike

-The snow walls are on Whistler Mountain, so head up via the Whistler Village Gondola.
-The ride up the gondola to the Roundhouse Lodge takes about 25 minutes, and there’s plenty to see – keep an eye out for bears and deer, as well as stunning mountain views on the way up.
-When you get off at the top, stop by the Roundhouse Lodge to use the washroom and to stock up on water and food.
+The ride up the gondola to the Roundhouse Lodge on Whistler Mountain via the Whistler Village Gondola takes about 20 minutes, and there’s plenty to see – keep an eye out for bears and deer, as well as stunning mountain views on the way up.
+When you get off at the top, stop by the Roundhouse Lodge to use the washroom and stock up on water and food.

 On Foot

-From the Roundhouse Lodge walk uphill toward the top of the Emerald Express.
+From the Roundhouse Lodge, walk uphill toward the top of the Emerald Express.
 The trail you are looking for is Pika’s Traverse Road to Matthew’s Traverse Road, which is a distance of 3.2 kilometres (one way).
 To help you navigate, there are printed maps available on the mountain, or you can see a digital version here with distances and suggested times.

 Via Peak Chair